+Occupational Endorsements help build an Alaskan workforce by enabling students to develop industry-specific knowledge and skill sets in a relatively short amount of time.
 Occupational endorsements (O.E.) are under 30 credit hours and will be posted to student transcripts after completion and an application to graduate has been received at the Registrar's Office.